SaiyajinK/Minimal-Dark-for-Steam/README.md

 - [Shiina](https://github.com/AikoMidori/steam-dark-mode/blob/master/webkit.css) for the dark base of webkit<br>
 - [Unofficial Patch for Metro for Steam](https://discord.gg/dMsSwufK7Q) for sharing reboot/reload script<br>
 - [ShadowMonster99](https://github.com/ShadowMonster99/millennium-steam-patcher) for the implementation in Millennium<br>

+_

+Minimal Dark is a personalized and customizable minimal theme for the new Steam interface (New UI). <br>

+Initially, it was a skin that I had made only for myself. <br>
+After some thought I decided to share it with other people. <br>

+I started from the basic Steam skin using the development tool (DevTools) as well as notepad++. <br>
+All the sources and tools I used are at the bottom of the description. <br>

+I'm not a coder or developer, I have notions and I do this on my free time when I have some. <br>
+Be understandable if you encounter some bugs. <br>

+That said, I hope you enjoy the interface! <br>
+> this sharing is non-profit ! <br>